Education Perspectives

 Interview

-Agents of Change: Leaders/Innovators
+Agents of Change: Leaders/Innovators.

 • 30,000 Ft.
-View – Why do we, as a society invest in education?
+View – Why so we, as a society invest in education?

 • What drew you to education?